clairedavid/ml_in_hep/_sources/week2/NN2_backprop.md

 ```
 It is computed for each sample instance $\left\{ \boldsymbol{x^{(i)}}, y^{(i)} \right\}$, with $\boldsymbol{x^{(i)}}$ being one row of input features and $y$ the associated target.

 The cost is the sum of the losses over all data instances $m$.
-To lighten the equations of the following section, the sum will be written without instance indices as upperscript (already used for the layer number); it is implied that it is the sum over all data instances.
+To lighten the equations of the following section, the sum will be written without instance indices as superscript (already used for the layer number); it is implied that it is the sum over all data instances.

 ```{math}
 :label: costfunceq